MikroElektronika/click_id/README.md

 ![clickIDDiagram](images/ClickID.png)
 Fig 1. - The block diagram of ClickID functionality

-## Click information in EEPROM
+## ClickID Memory Organization

 Each [Click Board™](https://www.mikroe.com/click-boards) is described and identified by the information stored in the EEPROM memory of the [Click Board™](https://www.mikroe.com/click-boards).
 The [DS28E36](https://datasheets.maximintegrated.com/en/ds/DS28E36.pdf) is used as ID MCU for storing the manifest file and unique identifier of the [Click Board™](https://www.mikroe.com/click-boards).
 In the table below, you can see EEPROM memory organization:

 The EEPROM memory is divided into two slices:

    - permanent data - it is written to a zero page at production time, and this page is locked for changes.
    - configurable data - it's starting for the first sector, and it is rewritable.
-This part of EEPROM is reserved for configurable information (Default: Here will be a click manifest used by Embedded Linux OS)
+This part of EEPROM is reserved for configurable information (Default: Here will be a [Click Board™](https://www.mikroe.com/click-boards) manifest used by Embedded Linux OS)

 ![Information in first sector](images/fixed_data.png)
 Fig 2.
-The Click's permanent information is stored in the zero sector, and the manifest is stored in the rest of the EEPROM.
+The [Click Board™](https://www.mikroe.com/click-boards) permanent information is stored in the zero sector, and the manifest is stored in the rest of the EEPROM.

 **Permanent data description**